runescapejon/ChestShops/README.md

 # ChestShop is created by Justin and has he requested the changes to be shared to him on github.
-Since I do have permission from him to maintain this fork.
+Also, I do have permission from him to maintain this fork.
 Please report on github issues if you found a bug and I'll fix them asap thank you.